coder/coder/docs/admin/configure.md

 `HTTP_PROXY` and `HTTPS_PROXY`.
 Be sure to restart the server.
 Lowercase values (e.g. `http_proxy`) are also respected in this case.

-## Configuring Coder behinf a revrese proxy
+## Configuring Coder behind a reverse proxy

 To configure Coder behind a revres proxy, see our [web-server](https://github.com/RaineAllDay/coder/tree/main/examples/web-server)